Who are Arctic Shores?

 How to successfully pass gamified-assessments like the ones developed by Arctic Shores?

 Unfortunately, there is not much candidates can do to change their personal skills and competencies.
 There are thousands of data points being collected in the process of the assessment, so any intentional manipulation is very likely to just decrease your score and reduce your chances of getting a job.

-- Keep in mind the kind of candidate the company is looking for.
 If you are applying for more competitive jobs, risk-taking and initiative are likely to be some of the top competencies sought after by your recruiters.
-Therefore, when taking game-based assessments do not shy away from trying to get extra points, and do lean backwards if things do not go easy at first.
+Therefore, when taking gamified-assessments do not shy away from trying to get extra points, and do lean backwards if things do not go easy at first.

 5. Do some background research to find out what type of game you could be playing once you receive an email from the company

 By knowing the main scenario and demands of the game, you will feel more confident and familiar with the game, and thus better abled to focus on tasks.

 6. ALWAYS spend sufficient time analysing instructions for the assessments